-- 1. Public Works participated in a limited number of community emergency preparedness events this quarter, including an all-hazards meeting with other strategic partners and agencies. - 2.
-Public Works has continued a social media campaign to share emergency information and increase public awareness. - 3.
-Public Works continues to update the Emergency Management pages of the Public Works website with relevant information presented in an interactive format.
-The new webpages will be reorganized and restructured to present information more efficiently and ensure links are relevant for community preparedness, including topics such as climate resiliency. - 4.
+- 1. Public Works activated the Department Operations Center several times during the recent winter rainstorms.
+Public Works will complete After-Action Reports and assess opportunities for improvement. - 2.
+Public Works has continued a social media campaign to share emergency information and increase public awareness, including but not limited to, information about road hazards, storms, and tsunami preparedness. - 3.
+Public Works issued a Notice-to-Proceed to our on-call consultant to conduct a gap analysis and update Public Works' existing Continuity of Operations Plan (COOP).
+The updates to the COOP base plan are anticipated to be completed in spring 2024. - 4.
+Public Works updated the Emergency Management pages of the Public Works website with relevant information presented in an interactive format.
+The webpages were reorganized and restructured to present information more efficiently and ensure links are relevant for community preparedness, including topics such as climate resiliency. - 5.
 Continued participation as members of the Los Angeles County Fire Department Urban Search and Rescue (USAR) Team as California Task Force 2 (CA-TF2).
 There are currently seven Public Works engineers serving as Structures Specialists on the USAR team.
+Public Works' USAR team was deployed to provide assistance with rescue and recovery efforts from the earthquake in Turkey and shoring operations due to extreme snow in Mammoth Lakes, California.